DannyFirmin/java-exercises-comp1110/src/comp1110/lab3/README.md

     properties of *each object* (not properties of the class), they need to be declared as **instance** fields, not *class* fields.
 This means you don't use a `static` qualifier when you declare the field.
-The `capacity` field will never change (the capacity of a bucket is something that does not (normaly) change), so it can be declared as `final`.
+The `capacity` field will never change (the capacity of a bucket is something that does not (normally) change), so it can be declared as `final`.
 Both fields should be private to the `Bucket` class.

     The `Bucket` class should have four public **instance** methods (not *static*